 General Synod adds Belhar Confession as fourth standard

-The General Synod of the Reformed Church in America officially declared the Belhar Confession the fourth standard of the RCA.
+In June 2010, the General Synod of the Reformed Church in America officially declared the Belhar Confession the fourth standard of the RCA.

 After the official declaration, the General Synod participated in worship and liturgy led by Doug Fromm, the RCA associate for ecumenical relations; Godfrey Betha, actuarius of the Uniting Reformed Church in Southern Africa; RCA elder Sarah Smith; RCA elder Oliver Patterson; moderator of the Uniting Reformed Church in Southern Africa Selaelo Thias Kgatla; and RCA general secretary Wes Granberg-Michaelson.